Burnout in Ministry | Symptoms, Causes, and Prevention

 - Spiritual Retreats

-You have to realize also that spiritual self-care isn’t independent of other elements of self-care.
+Spiritual self-care isn’t independent of other elements of self-care.
 Think about it like going on a date with your spouse (present or future).
-Sure, the structure of a regular date night is helpful, but if you are completely spent and show up emotionally, physically, and mentally drained…staring blankly at your spouse drooling on yourself…probably not going to experience much connection.
+Sure, the structure of a regular date night is helpful, but if you are completely spent and show up emotionally, physically, and mentally drained…staring blankly at your spouse drooling on yourself…you probably aren’t going to experience much connection.

 Stress has a physical, chemical, existence in our body.
 What we identify as the symptoms of “feeling stressed” is the product of the hormones adrenaline, cortisol, and neuro-epinephrine being released into our blood stream from our adrenal glands.
 These hormones create the stress response in our body and with chronic exposure depress our brain chemistry.